epicmaxco/vuestic-ui/src/components/vuestic-components/va-file-upload/va-file-upload-docs.md

 ### Props
 * `value` - Array - array of uploaded files.
 Required prop.
-    Array can includes also already uploaded files.
+    Array can include also already uploaded files.
 Object should have structure as below:
     * `url` - required
     * `name` - optional
     * `size` - optional